damienjburks/terraform-aws-secure-static-site/README.md

 ### Encryption at Rest

 - **S3-Managed Encryption**: All S3 buckets use SSE-S3 (AES-256) encryption
+- **S3 Bucket Keys**: Enabled by default to reduce encryption costs by up to 99%
-- **CloudFront OAC Compatibility**: Website buckets use AES-256 instead of KMS due to AWS limitation - CloudFront OAC cannot decrypt KMS-encrypted objects because CloudFront makes anonymous requests to S3, and KMS does not support anonymous access
+- **CloudFront OAC Compatibility**: Website buckets use AES-256 instead of KMS due to AWS limitation
 - **Automatic Encryption**: All objects are automatically encrypted at rest using AES-256 algorithm
-- **No Additional Cost**: S3-managed encryption has no additional cost compared to KMS

 ### Encryption in Transit